 - This is another one where I am a little loosey-goosey on the measurements.

 - While the turkey and onions are cooking, add the beans, tomatoes, and green chilis to a Crockpot.
 Add salt.
 If using beer, now’s the time to pour it in.
-When the turkey mixture is done, add this to the Crockpot and stir.
+When the turkey mixture is done, add it to the Crockpot and stir.

-- Cook for 8 hours on low, taste testing occasionally.
+- Cook for 8 hours on low, taste-testing occasionally.
 Add salt if needed.

 We usually serve our chili with cheese and sour cream, and sometimes with Fritos if we’re feeling extra fancy!